acdcjunior/acdcjunior.github.io/_posts/2016-10-22-test-private-method-weaken-visibility.md

 published: true
 ---

 One of these days I had a conversation with a good friend of mine about testing private methods.
-It ended up being very interesting, so I thought I'd post post the gist a of it.
+It ended up being very interesting, so I thought I'd post post the gist of it.
 Here it goes:

 > Friend: How can I test a private method?
 Can I make it public (or package-private/protected) to test it?